-Due to the age of most planes flying today, though, the 747 today is no longer known for its groundbreaking cabin layouts and interiors.
-When it was introduced, the 747, with its twin aisles and five section cabin, was designed to usher in a new level of comfort for long-haul passengers.
+Due to the age of most planes flying today, though, aviation enthusiasts today no longer think of the 747 for groundbreaking cabin layouts and interiors.
+When introduced, its twin aisles and five section cabin ushered in a new level of comfort for long-haul passengers.
 But today, UPGRD is littered with reviews such as this one from James noting the 747’s substandard premium cabin layout if flying long-haul.
 And now, slowly but surely, the 747 is being retired from service altogether, which Delta having recently announced the parking of its fleet by 2017, per Mike’s earlier post.
-Unfortunately, time passes even the most forward-looking designs by at some point, and now, the 747 has been overshadowed by newer designs like Boeing’s own 787 Dreamliner or the new super jumbo, the Airbus A380.
+Unfortunately, time passes even the most forward-looking designs by at some point.
+Now, newer designs like Boeing’s own 787 Dreamliner or the new super jumbo, the Airbus A380, overshadow the Queen.

 Anyway, I’ll leave you with this shot of the Queen of the Skies in action, a BA 747 on final approach to LAX, from the courtyard at the Proud Bird Restaurant.